lpellis/deepmodernart/content/pages/about.md

 or generate your own.

 ### Can I make images like these myself
-Yes, there are many tools available, like deepdreamgenerator.com/ or https://aiartists.org/ai-ethics
+Yes, there are many tools availible, like https://deepdreamgenerator.com/ or https://aiartists.org/ai-ethic

-### The artist likely intented some  meaning to the artwork, is that not lost when combined with the deep style / deep dream process?
+### The artist likely intended some  meaning to the artwork, is that not lost when combined with the deep style / deep dream process?

 Probably